April 12, 2019

 Until the foam is produced keep agitating the stained area with the right kind of brush.
 The meaning of the right kind of brush is hidden in the way the bristles of the brush are arranged on it.
 The right kind of brush is helpful in making the work a whole lot easier.
 There is also a need for greater care to be taken so that the fabric should be intact and hence the soft bristles.

 Not only agitation should be done continuously but to help fabric remain intact, there must be sufficient lubrication ie. water should be continuously sprayed to help lift the coffee stains.
 This might take some depending on how long the stain has been left unattended for, obviously the longer the stain has been there, the more likely it will be difficult to remove.

 - Dry up the area

-After the work is done, there is a need to make sure that the stain is completely gone.
+After the work is done, there is a need to make sure that the coffee stains are completely gone.
 This could be achieved using the extraction/shampoo machine.

 Also don’t forget to do your windows, sometimes the splash stains the windows when left unattended (commonly forgotten area).